- POZENA

 There are long and short vowels in the Czech language.
 The presence of diacritical signs distinguishes the former in the written language: diacritics (in the case of vowels á, é, í, ó, ý) and dots (in the case of vowels ů).

 Another characteristic feature of the Czech language is the presence of very difficult-to-pronounce consonant clusters.
 An extreme example of this phenomenon is the word consisting of as many as six consonants scvrkl (shrunk).
-You can even create sentences without a single vowel, as the tongue breaker exemplifies.
+As the tongue breaker exemplifies, you can even create sentences without a single vowel.

 Czech belongs to the official languages of the EU.